awsdocs/amazon-ec2-user-guide/doc_source/ebs-accessing-snapshot.md

 Snapshots are the primary means to back up data from your EBS volumes\.
 With the EBS direct APIs, you can also back up data from your on\-premises disks to snapshots\.
 To save storage costs, successive snapshots are incremental, containing only the volume data that changed since the previous snapshot\.
 For more information, see [Amazon EBS snapshots](EBSSnapshots.md)\.

 **Note**
-Public snapshots are not supported by the EBS direct APIs\.
+EBS direct APIs does not support public snapshots and local snapshots on Outposts\.

 ### Blocks<a name="ebsapi-blocks"></a>